The Florida Review & Aquifer: The Florida Review Online

 - We accept general submissions online through the Submittable link below.
 We accept visual art, Editor’s Award, and chapbook submissions either online through Submittable via the links below or via regular postal mail (with a self-addressed stamped envelope enclosed).
 Please send an SASE if you submit on paper and do not expect us to send a personal email or take on the expense of return postage.

 - We will also accept postal mail submissions from those who do not have regular access to the internet, such as prisoners.
+These should include an SASE for us to respond.

 - All manuscripts must be typed (double-spaced for fiction and nonfiction; poetry should be single-spaced).
 We prefer serif typefaces such as Times New Roman over sans serif ones like Calibri.
 We prefer that you use indents to indicate new paragraphs rather than extra line spaces.